 Smart cities & communities

-The Internet of Things for communities is first and foremost a means of improving the quality of certain services.
-Many infrastructures are today based on networks of sensors which provide useful information for monitoring services, such as road salting, mobility, air quality, household waste collection and much more.
+The Internet of Things for communities is, first and foremost, a means of improving the quality of certain services.
+Today, many infrastructures are based on networks of sensors that provide useful information for monitoring services, such as road salting, mobility, air quality, household waste collection, and much more.
 These connected infrastructures are a key element in the development of smart cities.

 Nowadays, mobility is a major challenge facing city dwellers.
 IoT infrastructures can provide dynamic and smart solutions to reduce mobility and parking problems: